sleddog/methods-spring-2024/problems/palindrome/python/connor-carlson/README.md

-The following are the steps taken to run the palindrome program:
+Use the following steps to run the palindrome program:

 1. In the command line prompt, navigate to the directory containing `runPalindromeCheck.sh`
 2. Enter `./runPalindromeCheck.sh "{string}"` substituting `{string}` with a word, phrase, or sentence of your choosing.
 3. Press Return/Enter and the program should tell you whether the string you entered is a palindrome or not.

+Use the following steps to run the unit test:

+1. In the command line prompt, navigate to the directory containing `runUnitTest.sh`
+2. Enter `./runUnitTest.sh`